 for hotels during the dates of your visit.

 - Lake Louise – Easily the most stunning place to stay, if you’ve got the budget for it!
 Wake up every morning with lake views (and enjoy that sweet priority parking).
 Without a doubt, the Fairmont Chataeu Lake Louise is easily the most coveted place to stay near Banff.
 Definitely the place I would stay if I were loaded with money (or just enjoying a special occassion like a birthday or anniversary!).
 Click here to see other hotels in Lake Louise for the dates of your visit.

 Should you rent a car in Banff?

 If possible, I recommend renting a car with 4-wheel drive.
 It will give you an unparalleled amount of flexibility to customize this itinerary to your own needs and interests!
 The roads are very well-paved but depending on what you plan to do, you might want to add gravel protection to your insurance.
 That said, there are loads of tours running in and around Banff in case renting a car isn’t feasible for you.

 Our favorite place to rent cars is DiscoverCars.com .
 We’ve used them in almost every country we’ve visited with no issues.

 There are three main activities mentioned in this itinerary: two right near Banff and one along the Icefields Parkway.
 Here’s a handy list with my own reviews in case you are currently on the hunt for activities in and around Banff!

-- Lake Minnewanka Boat Cruise ★ – I took my parents and boyfriend on this boat cruise and we all loved it.
-It was a great way to start the trip with a lot of context about the park’s history.
-We opted for the 1.5-hour cruise at 10AM and almost had the boat to ourselves, despite going in peak season 😏
+I took my parents and boyfriend on this cruise and we all loved it.
+Great way to start a trip in Banff with loads of context about the Park's history.
+Had the 10AM tour almost to ourselves in the peak season!

 And without further ado…here is the full 3-day Banff itinerary.